Sequential Diversification with Provable Guarantees: Introduction

 It follows that the model is \emph{stochastic}, with the number of items examined being a random variable depending on the ranking of items and their continuation probabilities.
 The \emph{sequential diversity} of an ordered sequence is defined as the \emph{expected diversity} of the items accepted by the user, with the expectation taken over the continuation probabilities.
 Our objective is to maximize sequential diversity by computing an optimal ranking of items, which we refer to as \emph{sequential-diversity maximization}.
 This model effectively captures the interplay between relevance, diversity, and user engagement, as achieving high sequential diversity requires rankings that incorporate \emph{both diverse and relevant items} to maintain user engagement with the platform.

 The model needs to be instantiated with a diversity measure for item sets, and any standard measure can be used.
 In this paper, we consider two commonly-used diversity measures: \emph{pair-wise sum diversity}~\cite{borodin2012max} and \emph{coverage diversity}~\cite{ashkan2015optimal, puthiya2016coverage,zhai2015beyond}.
-For coverage diversity, we prove the problem is \emph{ordered-submodular} \cite{kleinberg2022ordered}, and thus, existing techniques can be applied.
+For coverage diversity, we prove the problem is \emph{ordered-submodular} \cite{kleinberg2022ordered}, and thus, the standard greedy algorithm achieves a 1/2-approximation.

 For pair-wise sum diversity measure and its corresponding maximization problem (\omsd, \Cref{problem:omsd}), we need to develop novel methods.
 We establish the computational hardness of the problem and present algorithms with constant-factor approximation guarantees.
 Our techniques leverage connections to an \emph{ordered} variant of the \emph{Hamiltonian path} problem (\Cref{section:reduction}), which seeks to maximize the sum of edge weights in the Hamiltonian path, where the edge weights depend on their order in the path.
 Our algorithms are grounded on the observation that the sequential diversity score is largely determined by the top items in the ranking; thus, we prioritize optimizing the selection and positioning of these top~items.